Chiefs’ Big Opening Night Victory Dampened By Season-Ending Injury To Eric Berry

 “I don’t think it’s positive [news],” Chiefs coach Andy Reid said last night.
 “We’ll see what the MRI shows.”

-The results of that MRI arrived earlier today and it has been confirmed, Eric Berry is done for the season with a ruptured Achilles tendon.
+The results of that MRI arrived earlier today, and it has been confirmed that Eric Berry is done for the season with a ruptured Achilles tendon.

-Eric Berry’s loss will be devastating for the Chiefs as Any Reid confirmed earlier in the day.
+Eric Berry’s loss will be devastating for the Chiefs as Andy Reid confirmed earlier in the day.

 “You’re not gonna replace Eric Berry with another Eric Berry,” Reid told reporters today.
 “That’s not what happens.
 But we’ve obviously got some guys here between Eric Murray and Daniel Sorensen that we know can play and we feel very comfortable with.”